-§9-3311.
+§ 9-4111.
 Confidentiality and Nondisclosure.

-An employer may not require disclosure of details relating to domestic abuse, sexual assault or stalking or the details of an employee's medical condition or the medical condition of an employee's family member as a condition of providing paid sick time under this Chapter.
-If an employer possesses health information or information pertaining to domestic abuse, sexual assault or stalking about an employee or employee's family member, such information shall be treated as confidential in accordance with Pennsylvania state laws and licensing standard.

-Federal laws and not disclosed except to the affected employee or with the permission of the affected employee.

-This provision shall not apply if compliance would cause an employer to violate any other law, regulation or or retention of a paid sick time policy more generous than the one required herein.
+An employer may not require disclosure of details relating to domestic abuse, sexual assault or stalking or the details of an employee's medical condition or the medical condition of an employee's family member as a condition of providing sick time under this Chapter.
+If an employer possesses health information or information pertaining to domestic abuse, sexual assault or stalking about an employee or employee's family member, such information shall be treated as confidential in accordance with Pennsylvania state laws and Federal laws and not disclosed except to the affected employee or with the permission of the affected employee.
+This provision shall not apply if compliance would cause an employer to violate any other law, regulation or licensing standard.

-§9-3312.
+§ 9-4112.
 Encouragement of More Generous Sick Time Policies; No Effect on More Generous Policies.